SaschaZeGerman/loginbuddy/README.md

 # About

-A container based solution that should help developers support social login for their applications in a simple way!
+A container based solution that helps developers support social login for their applications in a simple way!

+The latest docker image is always available at [docker hub](https://hub.docker.com/r/saschazegerman/loginbuddy/).

+A running version of the latest loginbuddy is here: [http://latest.loginbuddy.net](http://latest.loginbuddy.net).
+(If the URL is not working, I am trying to figure out something new)

 # Loginbuddy - Your authenticator